ammbra/developer/java-panama/jextract.md

 Before discussing jextract, let's start with a simple Java application making a downcall to a C Hello World function.

-1. Create the foregin code.
+1. Create the foreign code.

 Create a file named "helloworld.c" with the following content.